catalogicsoftware/kubedr/docs/userguide/src/uninstall.md

 - delete CRDs

 It is important to follow the order of deletions as otherwise, deletion of namespace may hang.
-Here are the commands to perform these
+Here are the commands to uninstall:
-deletions:

 ```bash